Last updated on February 14th, 2023

 And it’s amazing how much it elevates the dessert once you realize how simple it is to make.
 Every baker should have this quick and easy recipe tucked away so they can use it repeatedly.

-I’ve used this recipe for powdered sugar glaze when I’m taking a dessert somewhere and want it to look extra special.
+I’ve used this basic recipe for powdered sugar glaze when I’m taking a dessert somewhere and want it to look extra special.
 I’ve used it if I want to add sprinkles or chocolate shavings to a dessert and need something to help them stick.

 I’ve always used it if my dessert doesn’t come out of the pan correctly or look “good” for any reason.
 Drizzling this glaze over the top covers a multitude of mistakes and no one will ever be the wiser!